 Richard's story - how care navigators helped video

 How care navigators helped Richard who has a long term health condition and is a carer for his wife.
-They helped with a personal budget and setting up a direct payment and respite care.
+They helped him with his caring role and to set up a direct payment.

 You don't need to have had a social care assessment to ask for our help.
 We can help you find support tailored to your needs, to allow you to feel safer and more independent.

 You can request this service by using our Gateway to care referral form.Contact us online